googlecreativelab/teachablemachine-community/snippets/markdown/audio/tflite/Android.md

 1. Extract the ZIP archive that you download from Teachable Machine.
 1. Copy the `soundclassifier.tflite` and `labels.txt` files from the archive to the `src/main/assets` folder in the sample app, replacing the demo model there.

+ *Note: Please use a physical Android device to run the sample app.*

 ## Integrate your model into your own app